 We would love to hear your thoughts on the current situation on new laws affecting the heroin epidemic.
 Leave your comments below.

 We are dedicated to educating Addiction Executives on ethical business practices nationwide, with our events attracting a national audience.
 Our addiction conferences EMP series events have educated Florida Executives with 14 events on ethical business and marketing solutions.
-Our next addiction conferences and behavioral health events will be in Riveria Beach Florida on 4/30/19.
+These addiction conferences teach Executives, directors and outreach ethical drug rehab marketing strategies.
 If your organization is dedicated to ethical business practices and you want to educate your peers, we would like to speak with you about participating in our addiction conference.
 Our conferences have helped us build up one of the largest addiction professional audiences in the nation.
 These conferences have assisted us in being educated by successful thought leaders in drug rehab SEO marketing.